CentreForDigitalHumanities/Summer-School-2024/docs/syllabus.md

 The preparation materials covered the basics of Python programming.
 Hopefully you have successfully installed Anaconda on your machine, and completed the exercises.
 The preparation exercises showed you how to execute code, work with the most common data types, and how to use variables, containers, and loops.
 On Tuesday, we will review the materials and answer any questions you may have.

 ## Day 1: Data in concept
 On the first day, we will have time to get to know each other and our backgrounds, as well as the outline and goals of this summer school.
-The concept of data is central to this day, and we will see how different backgrounds may influence the way we look at data.
 We will also provide examples of our own research and how we have used digital methods in our work.
 The day will end with a brainstorming session on the group assignment in which you will apply the skills you have learned throughout the week.

 ## Day 2: Python